Warren Evals — Guided Tour

 Wire evals into GitHub Actions.
 Any PR that touches prompts, SOPs, or agent config automatically runs the eval suite.
 Regressions caught before merge.

 86 entries is a strong start.
 Target: 200+ entries across all domains.
-More data = more precise rubrics = better judgment calibration.
+The self-improvement loop and daily reviews accelerate corpus growth by surfacing new judgment patterns.
 Every Tony correction becomes a new corpus entry automatically.

 ⚡ The Key Insight